Shrruthilaya-Gangadaran/LU-Decomposition/README.md

 ## Result:
 Thus the program to find the LU Decomposition of a matrix is written and verified using python programming.

-# 5.B) LU Decomposition without zero on the diagonal
+# 5.B) Using LU Decomposition to solve a matrix

 ## AIM:
 To write a program to find the LU Decomposition to solve the matrix.